Empyema vs abscess lung

 Lung abscess

-A lung abscess is an abnormal growth of dead tissue and pus within the lung itself.
+What is the difference between empyema and an abscess?
 Possible complications of a lung abscess include: Chronic abscess: That’s what it’s called if it lingers for more than 6 weeks.Purpose of review: Pleural effusions, lung abscess and empyema remain a commonly encountered clinical problem and a significant source of morbidity.
 4 Empyema is typically associated with underlying .

 Empyema and lung abscess